 Incoming Student Period Closes: May 11, 2017 at midnight

 Incoming Student Period Acceptance Notices to be Sent: May 22, 2017

 ACCEPTANCE OFFER DETAILS

-Acceptance offers were sent via email.
+Acceptance offers are sent via email.